DevExpress-Examples/asp-net-web-forms-grid-semantic-search/README.md

 ### Initialize AI Services

-At [startup](CS/Global.asax.cs), the application instantiates an [Azure OpenAI](https://azure.microsoft.com/en-us/products/ai-foundry/models/openai/) embedding generator (**text-embedding-3-small**) and stores it in the Application state for reuse throughout the app lifecycle.
+At [startup](CS/Global.asax.cs), the application instantiates an [Azure OpenAI](https://azure.microsoft.com/en-us/products/ai-foundry/models/openai/) embedding generator (**text-embedding-3-small**) and stores it in the Application state to reuse during the app lifecycle.

 The embedding generator is a specialized AI model that translates text into a list of numbers called a _vector_.
 Its primary purpose is to mathematically compare the meaning of data rather than just matching literal keywords.